 This page explains the initial concept and the adjustments that have been made as this project has progressed and faced various challenges.
-Adjustments to the methodology have been recorded as Annexes (see below).
+Adjustments to the methodology have been recorded as Annexes.

-A government department strategy (‘GDS’) is defined in the 2015 methodology as:
+A government department strategy (‘GDS’) is defined in the 2015 methodology:

-Following this definition, the Institute does not consider other corporate and strategic documents GDSs (see image below).
+Following this definition, the Institute does not consider other corporate and strategic documents (such as annual reports or four-year plans) GDSs (see Figure 1).
 However these other (corporate) documents should complement their department’s strategies.
 Ideally they should also cite their respective operational GDSs as this will support integrated thinking.
 This important ‘integration’ element is assessed by the GDS scorecard as part of the ‘Alignment and Authority’ element.

 On this page: